How Do I Deal with Angles?

 Often geologists need to know a gradient of a road up a hill or the angle that rocks are tilted; to calculate these angles you will need to know the lengths of two sides of triangle.
 From that you can determine the sine, cosine, or tangent of the angle you need.

 Sin-1 is called "inverse sine" because it does the opposite of the sine function.
-In the same way, the inverse cosine (cos-1) will give the value of an angle if you know its cosine and tan-1 will give you the angle if you know the tangent.
-In this way you can find the size of any unknown angle of a right triangle if you just know 2 sides of that triangle.
+In the same way, the inverse cosine (cos-1) will give the value of an angle if you know its cosine, and tan-1 will give you the angle if you know the tangent.
+In this way, you can find the size of any unknown angle of a right triangle if you just know 2 sides of that triangle.

 Often not knowing how to use your calculator is the hardest thing about trig problems.
 To figure out if your calculator is in degrees or radians mode, try finding the sin(30).
-If your calculator gives a result of 0.5, it is in degrees mode, and if you get -.988031, it is in radian mode and you need to switch it!
+If your calculator gives a result of 0.5, it is in degrees mode, and if you get -.988031, it is in radian mode, and you need to switch it!

-To use the inverse buttons, typically you will need to press a button labeled 2nd on your calculator and then the sin, cos or tan button.
+To use the inverse buttons, typically you will need to press a button labeled 2nd on your calculator and then the sin, cos, or tan button.
 This produces sin-1 on the calculator screen.

-Many of the calculator companies have on-line tutorials if you need more help, including TI, Sharp, and HP.
+Many of the calculator companies have online tutorials if you need more help, including TI, Sharp, and HP.

 Similar Triangles Three similar triangles.
 Angle c is the same in each case and so is the tangent of c.

 While you may want to just "plug and chug" and use the trigonometry equations without understanding them, some folks find it helpful to understand why they work.
 The secret is in something called similar triangles.
-Similar triangles are triangles with three identical angles but different length sides such as the ones in the diagram to the right.
+Similar triangles are triangles with three identical angles but different length sides, such as the ones in the diagram to the right.

 Similar triangles are just "blown-up" or "shrunk" (the correct term is scaled) versions of each other and so the ratio of the length of the sides remains the same.
-In other words the shortest side divided by the hypotenuse will always give the same result if the triangles are similar.
+In other words, the shortest side divided by the hypotenuse will always give the same result if the triangles are similar.
 You may already recognize that this ratio is the cosine or sine.
 Since similar triangles always have the same angles, then the ratio is the same for any given angle.
-So each ratio (whether the sin, cos or tan) has a particular angle that goes with it, and each angle has a particular ratio of sides.
+So each ratio (whether the sin, cos, or tan) has a particular angle that goes with it, and each angle has a particular ratio of sides.

-You will find that use trigonometry in the following areas typically taught in introductory geoscience classes, plus many others:
+You will find that you use trigonometry in the following areas typically taught in introductory geoscience classes, plus many others:

-• Mass wasting - Calculating slope steepness, gradients and forces on a hillslope, determining slope stability
+• Mass wasting: Calculating slope steepness, gradients and forces on a hillslope, determining slope stability

-• Topographic maps - determining compass direction and orienteering, calculating slopes, locating objects and landmarks, calculating the distance to objects far away
+• Topographic maps: determining compass direction and orienteering, calculating slopes, locating objects and landmarks, calculating the distance to objects far away

-• Structural geology - measuring the tilting of rocks, determining the location of rocks in the subsurface, making geologic maps.
+• Structural geology: measuring the tilting of rocks, determining the location of rocks in the subsurface, making geologic maps.

-• Oceanography - Describing ocean waves, calculating wind and current direction
+• Oceanography: Describing ocean waves, calculating wind and current direction

-• Plate tectonics - Measuring the steepness of subduction zones
+• Plate tectonics: Measuring the steepness of subduction zones

 Next Steps